michaelcpuckett/activity-kit/README.md

   const mongoDb = mongoClient.db("activitypub");
   const mongoDbAdapter = new MongoDbAdapter(mongoDb);

-  // Use Mongo + Node's Crypto library for authentication. const cryptoAuthAdapter = new CryptoAuthAdapter({
+  // Use Node's Crypto library + Mongo for authentication. const nodeCryptoAdapter = new NodeCryptoAdapter();
+  const cryptoAuthAdapter = new CryptoAuthAdapter({
     db: mongoDbAdapter,
-    crypto: new NodeCryptoAdapter(),
+    crypto: nodeCryptoAdapter,
   });

   // Use the ActivityKit Express plugin.